-Besides teaching full-time as an Assistant Professor, I have always volunteered for and accepted any chance to present.
+Besides teaching full-time as an Assistant Professor, I always volunteered for and accept any chance to present.
 Training is a passion of mine.
 I love sharing knowledge and have taught a range of topics from motivational soft-skills to technical how-tos.

 I’m a Geek